 I have a fear of the dentist, can you help?

 If you avoid visiting the dentist due to experiencing some type of dental anxiety know you’re not alone.
-A recent study found that anywhere from between 50 to 80 percent of the adult population in the U.S. suffers from some degree of dental anxiety.
+A recent study found that around 50 percent of the adult population in the U.S. suffers from some degree of dental anxiety.
 Unfortunately, that just means that millions of adults are failing to receive the quality dental care needed to protect their long-term oral health.